Coronavirus Update:What patients and families need to know

 Yes.
 Based on recommendations from the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA), Children’s National is administering the Pfizer vaccine to individuals ages 12-22.
 Parents/caregivers can also request vaccination from Children’s National Hospital as a walk-in on Mondays and Tuesdays at the main hospital from 10 a.m. – noon.
 Families with children age 12 and above can request an appointment by calling 202-476-1022 during regular business hours.
 The FDA has not approved vaccines for children younger than 12 at this time.

 Children’s National and HSC inpatients who meet age requirements will also be provided the vaccine when it’s considered appropriate for them by the medical team.

-No, one parent or guardian must be on-site to consent to their 16-17-year-old dependent child getting the vaccine.
+No, one parent or guardian must be on-site to consent to their dependent child below the age of 18 getting the vaccine.
 Parental consent for dependent children is required since the vaccine has been approved through an FDA Emergency Use Authorization.
 Telephone or electronic consent is not permitted – the parent or guardian must be present at the vaccine appointment.

 The American Academy of Pediatrics (AAP) is urging federal agencies to support timely, but safe, development of COVID-19 vaccines for children, to help understand any potential unique immune responses and/or safety concerns in children.